 The parties have had tremendous success over the years with the utilization of compressed workweek scheduling (i.e. extended workday schedules).
-A similar project may work with a compressed work year.
+A similar concept may work with a compressed work year.

-The purpose of this project is to allow Employees to compress a specified annual FTE into smaller portion of a year (for example, an Employee could work a 0.5 FTE compressed into full-time hours over a six month period).
-During the remaining months (in the above example, the remaining six months), the Employee is not on a leave of absence and cannot be required to work.
+The purpose of this option is to allow employees to compress a specified annual FTE into smaller portion of a year (for example, an employee could work a 0.5 FTE compressed into full-time hours over a six month period).
+During the remaining months (in the above example, the remaining six months), the Employee is not on a leave of absence but cannot be required to work.

 This type of scheduling may work well for "snowbirds", who wish to be away from Alberta during the winter months, but wish to continue working during the summer months, when there are significant staffing challenges due to summer vacations.
-There may be other reasons why an Employee or Employer may find this project to be beneficial.
+There may be other reasons why an Employee or Employer may find this option beneficial.